hokorobi/numbers.vim/bundle/vim-taglist/README.markdown

 1. Unpackage the plugin to the `$HOME/.vim` or the `$HOME/vimfiles` directory.
 2. Change to the `$HOME/.vim/doc` or `$HOME/vimfiles/doc` directory, start Vim and run the `:helptags .` command to process the help file.
-3. The binary file of Exuberant Ctags is always included for Windows.
+3. The binary file of Exuberant Ctags is already included for Windows.
 For other systems, if Exuberant Ctags is not present in your `PATH`, set the `tlist_ctags_cmd` variable with the location of Exuberant Ctags in the `.vimrc` file.
 4. If you are running a terminal/console version of Vim and the terminal does